Trade directory · Elgin metro · Illinois

 Permit Requirements

-City of Elgin requires electrical permits for panel upgrades, new circuits, major repairs.
-Permit fees range $35-150 based on scope.
-Submit plans to Building Department at 150 Dexter Court.
+City of Elgin requires electrical permits for most electrical work except minor repairs.
+Permit fees range from $35-200+ depending on project scope.
+Applications submitted through Elgin Building Department with approved plans.

 §3